JustinZYen/NotSkriblio/README.md

 - make it clearer which player you are in the player list
 - error with active user not being changed properly when the active user leaves (cannot read properties of null)
 - Make player scores show up if you join lobby late (Currently all show up as 0 initially)
+- reset room when game ends
+- only first user can see highlighted player